rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/onboarding/setup-device/_index.md

 1. a pre-installed device, which will run non-ROS components, will not have ROS messages collector and communication packages installed on it.
-2. only devices that have docker-compose option set will have ROS base installed on it.
+2. While devices with docker-compose option set will have ROS base installed on them, those with preinstalled runtime will have monitoring package installed on them.

 {{% notice warning %}}
 In case you face issues on-boarding the device.
 Please refer to the [section on failure codes](./failure-codes) to help you troubleshoot.